Record-keeping

 You should work with your administrator to identify the content of your key scheme-specific (conditional) data but depending on the type of scheme this may include:

-You can find out more about defining your scheme-specific (conditional) data in our quick guide to measuring your data.
+You can find out more about defining your scheme-specific (conditional) data in our Record-keeping guidance.

 Have you measured your scheme-specific (conditional) data in the last three years?